Abdominoplasty (Tummy Tuck)

 BINDER: After your procedure you will be fitted with a binder which you are required to wear for three months.
 The binder will aid in skin elasticity to help keep the abdomen area taught.
 You can remove this to shower or for a special event when the binder may be seen under clothing.

-PAIN RELIEF: Abdominoplasty can be one of the more uncomfortable plastic surgical procedures and therefore pain control is important.
+PAIN RELIEF: Abdominoplasty can be one of the more uncomfortable plastic surgery procedures and therefore pain control is important.
 The two best options are either the use of an epidural which takes away the pain but still allows mobility and a Patient Controlled Analgesia (PCA) device which allows you to control the amount of pain relief given via a drip.
 This will be discussed with you by the anaesthetist before the operation.
 You may also have a pain pump, further information regarding this is on the following page.

 MOBILITY: You will be encouraged to get out of bed on the first post-operative day and your mobility will progressively increase over the first few days.
 This is important as it speeds your recovery and decreases the chances of complications.
 Most patients stay in hospital for approximately 3 – 5 days after the operation.
 Light activity is comfortable at 2 – 3 weeks.
 Sporting activities will not be comfortable for about six weeks.